QuixiAI/OpenChatML/README.md

   },
   "required": ["arguments", "name"]
 }
-For each function call return a json object with function name and arguments within <tool_call></tool_call> XML tags as follows:
+For each function call return a json object with function name and arguments after the <|function_call|> tag as follows:
 <|function_call|>
 {"arguments": <args-dict>, "name": <function-name>}
 <|im_end|>